JUST WHERE DO WE START WITH THIS MAGNIFICENT WOMAN?!

 When she was just 10 years old, her mother died but it seems that young Frances was the apple of her father's eye.
 Together with her sister Ethel, Frances was educated at boarding school in Cheltenham, where she excelled in French, something which would serve her well in years to come.
 Her early years were comfortable and undemanding, playing tennis, riding and gardening.
 And then, one day her life changed when she met Margaret Joyce.
 A student at the London School of Medicine For Women, Joyce inspired Frances to pursue a career in medicine and in 1894, at the age of 24, having passed her London Matriculation, she entered the London School of Medicine For Women, doing her clinical studies at the Royal Free Hospital.

 Frances qualified in 1900 with a gold medal in Obstetrics and Honours in Forensic Medicine.
 In 1902, she qualified MB BS (Bachelor of Medicine and Surgery) with first class honours.
-In 1903 she obtained the degree of Master of Surgery (MS), the most advanced qualification in surgery.
-She was only the third woman ever to achieve this, She obtained further postgraduate experience in obstetrics and gynaecology in Dublin and Vienna.
+In 1903 she obtained the degree of Master of Surgery (MS), the most advanced qualification in surgery and only the third woman ever to achieve this.
+She obtained further postgraduate experience in obstetrics and gynaecology in Dublin and Vienna.
 Qualified women doctors, at this time, had few opportunities to secure house posts in major teaching hospitals.

 Image courtesy of Lord Riddell; Dame Louisa Aldrich-Blake.
 The Wellcome Collection L0030958